MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/resource-dictionaries.md

 1. The resources contained in the resource dictionaries that were merged via the `MergedDictionaries` collection, in the order they are listed in the `MergedDictionaries` property.

 > [!NOTE]
-> **Note**: Searching resource dictionaries can be a computationally intensive task if an application contains multiple, large resource dictionaries.
+> Searching resource dictionaries can be a computationally intensive task if an application contains multiple, large resource dictionaries.
 Therefore, ensure that each page in an application only uses resource dictionaries that are appropriate to the page, to avoid unnecessary searching.

 ## Summary